s9e/TextFormatter/docs/Plugins/Emoji/Synopsis.md

 Emoji are ideograms and smileys standardized by the [Unicode Consortium](http://unicode.org/emoji/).
-The Emoji plugin renders them as images using [EmojiOne](https://emojione.com/) assets.
-Please consult the EmojiOne website for license terms.
+The Emoji plugin renders them as images using [Twemoji](https://twemoji.twitter.com/) assets.
+Please consult the Twemoji website for license terms and attribution requirements.

 ## Examples